wp-plugins/just-one-category/readme.txt

 === Just One Category ===
+Contributors: mdawaffe
 Tags: category, archive, exclude
-Requires: 2.3
+Requires at least: 2.3
 Tested up to: 2.6
-Contributors: mdawaffe
+Stable tag: 1.0

 Just One Category will cause WordPress to display on a category archive page *only* those posts which are direct members of that category, i.e. this plugin